 BirdWatch Ireland is the largest independent conservation organisation in Ireland.
 A registered charity, its aim is the conservation of wild birds and their natural habitats.
 Established in 1968, it has over 15,000 members and a growing network of 30 local branches.
 It manages nature reserves which protect threatened habitats and the wildlife that relies on them, works to conserve Ireland’s biodiversity, produces a range of media to raise wider awareness of nature conservation in Ireland, and carries out important education, survey and research work.

 24 species of cetacens have been recorded in Irish waters.
-The seas surrounding Ireland are rich in fish and supply an abundant food supply for these animals.
-The Irish Whale and Dolphin Group was founded in 1990 to better understand and protect our marine mammal populations, which are constantly under threat due to overfishing of their food source and the pollution of our waters.
+The seas surrounding Ireland are rich in fish making them an abundant food source for these animals.
+The Irish Whale and Dolphin Group was founded in 1990 to better understand and protect our marine mammal populations, which are constantly under threat due to overfishing and the pollution of our waters.

 The Native Woodland Trust dedicates their time to preserving Ireland's remaining ancient woodlands.
 They are also involved in several projects aiming to restore these vital habitats.